pacharanero/checktick/docs/user-management.md

 This document explains how organization- and survey-level user management works across SSR (server-rendered UI) and the API, including roles, permissions, endpoints, and security protections.
 The app follows a single-organisation admin model and enforces username=email.

+## Account Types

+There are two types of users in the system:

+- **Individual users**: Users who create surveys without an organization.
+Individual users can only create and manage their own surveys and **cannot share surveys or invite collaborators**.
+- **Organization users**: Users who belong to an organization.
+Organization users can collaborate on surveys within their organization, with permissions managed by organization admins.

 ## Roles and scopes

 There are two membership scopes with separate roles: